Ayu-commits/awesome-c/README.md

 ### Advanced books ###

-* [Expert C Programming: Deep C Secrets][55] - Interesting, in-depth and entertaining look at the innards of C.
+* [Expert C Programming: Deep C Secrets][55] - Interesting, in-depth and an entertaining look at the innards of C.

 ## Lexing and Parsing ##